altaltalt/Squee/README.md

 # Squee
-Squee is an ode to Judge Brett Kavanaugh's handwriting.
+Squee is font based on Justice Brett Kavanaugh's handwriting.
 Inspired by the letterforms found from highschool handwriting samples (e.g., https://www.nytimes.com/2018/10/02/us/brett-kavanaugh-georgetown-prep.html).
 Squee in currently available in .otf and .ttf format.

 The font contains all 26 Roman characters in uppercase and lowercase forms and basic punctuation marks.